Some of the best things to do in Monterey

 As you navigate the road, you'll pass through some of the most famous landmarks in the area, including the Lone Cypress, a striking tree that has stood for over 250 years, and Bird Rock, a haven for seals and sea lions.

-While the 17-mile Drive has wonderful views, it also offers a serene retreat into nature.
+Besides the wonderful views, the road also offers a serene retreat into nature.
 Along the way, there are several designated stops where visitors can exit their cars and explore.
+This isn't something you should pass on.
+Our experience indicates that the best way to enjoy this part of Monterey is to step out of the car and marvel at the natural beauty.

 Monterey Bay National Marine Sanctuary

 The Monterey Bay National Marine Sanctuary cuts across the coastline of Monterey and neighboring cities.
-It is one of the largest marine sanctuaries in the United States, covering over 6,000 square miles.
+Stretching over 6,000 square miles, it is one of the largest marine sanctuaries in the United States.

-Known as the 'Serengeti of the Sea,' this protected area offers a variety of marine life, from playful sea otters and whales to vibrant kelp forests and deep underwater canyons.
+Known as the 'Serengeti of the Sea,' this protected area has a variety of marine life, from playful sea otters and whales to vibrant kelp forests and deep underwater canyons.

-The sanctuary provides opportunities for exploration, including whale watching and scuba diving.
-The rich biodiversity make it an ideal destination for nature lovers looking to experience the wonders of the Pacific Ocean.
+The sanctuary provides opportunities for fun marine activities, including whale watching and scuba diving.
+The rich biodiversity makes it an ideal destination for nature lovers looking to experience the beauty of the Pacific Ocean.

 Visitors to the Monterey Bay area can explore the sanctuary from several coastal towns, including Santa Cruz, and Carmel-by-the-Sea.
 Boat tours depart regularly, offering guided trips to spot humpback whales, dolphins, and other marine life.